DrMOD-330k/Multi-Spectral/README.md

 # Introduction
-We introduce a large-scale challenging multispectral dataset, named DrMOD.
+DrMOD, a large-scale challenging multispectral dataset.
 This dataset consists of 14,041 multispectral images, each with eight spectral channels and a spatial resolution of 1200 x 900.
 It spans eight object categories and includes 330,191 rotated bounding boxes.
-DrMOD covers a diverse range of urban scenes from drone perspectives, addressing challenges such as small-sized objects and complex backgrounds.
+DrMOD dataset covers a diverse range of urban scenes from drone perspectives, addressing challenges such as small-sized objects and complex backgrounds.

 # Dataset
 Visualization examples of the annotation: